-The best part is that will also act as protection against termites.
+The best part is that it will also act as protection against termites.

 Doing so will enhance the life of your wood as it will last a long time.

-When doing outdoor projects, you need to remember to prevent and preserve the wood from rotting.
+When doing outdoor projects, you must remember to prevent and preserve the wood from rotting.

 For this, you need to ensure that screws & nails, and countersunk are plugged with filler.

 Besides that, it needs to have a sloped surface, so water doesn’t accumulate.

 Lastly, you need to use some kind of wood preserver or sealer on the wood.
 It is the best preventative tip for wood rot.